helios190/helios190/README.md

 ### Hi there, I'm Bintang 👋

-## I'm a Information Engineering Student, Passionate at Data Science , Mobile Development, and Domain Expertise
+## I'm a Information Engineering Student at Universitas Gadjah Mada, Passionate at Data Science , Consulting , and Web Development

 - 🔭 Iam currently learning Python, .NET , and Javascript
 - 🌱 I Experienced in Data Science and Machine Learning Fields